adoptium/aqa-tests/doc/userGuide.md

 ##### Exclude test against multiple criteria:
 Defined a combination of ```<variation>```, ```<impl>```, ```<subset>```, and  ```<plat>``` in the ```<disabled>``` element.

-For example, to exclude the test with variation ```-Xmx1024m``` against openj9 java 8 on windows only:
+For example, to exclude the test with variation ```-Xmx1024m``` against adoptopenjdk openj9 java 8 on windows only:

 ```
 <test>